gaga951/Docker/Commands.md

 $ docker run hello-world

+### -d means the container needs to start in the detached mode.
+Detached mode, started by the option --detach or –d flag in docker run command, means that a Docker container runs in the background of your terminal.
+It does not receive input or display output.
+Using detached mode also allows you to close the opened terminal session without stopping the container.

+$ docker run -it -d <image_name>

 ### To see what images are already installed on your machine use

 $ docker image ls